-There are a few things you need to know when it comes to dealing with police in a prudential fashion.
-For starters, no attorney worth the paper his law license is printed on would advocate any communication with the police other than what is lawfully required.
+There are a few things you need to know about dealing with police in a prudential fashion.
+For starters, no attorney worth the paper his law license is printed on would advocate any communication with the police other than what’s lawfully required.

 You don’t need to move your lips to comply with the lawful request of a law officer during a traffic stop or suspicion of DUI event.
 The only information you are required by law to give the police during a traffic stop is your Texas Drivers License, Motor Vehicle Registration, and Proof of Insurance.

-People who have not yet been formerly detained (cuffed and arrested), tend to think they can beat “the ride” by talking their way out of it.
+People who haven’t yet been formerly detained (cuffed and arrested), tend to think they can beat “the ride” by talking their way out of it.